While you are printing, you may encounter several problems, and one of the common complaints we hear is “my printer won’t print black what to do?”.

 If you are buying recycled ink cartridges buy only from trusted brands that ensure the quality by testing their products.

-Even compatible printing head and ink cartridges can cause a problem when your printer fails to recognize these new parts and may not function properly.
+Even compatible ink cartridges can cause a problem when your printer fails to recognize the new part and may not function properly.

 Printers can get problematic, especially if you print a lot and have an old printer.